(Pesukim 15:8 and 15:9)

 These hypocritical patterns of behavior are not limited to a person’s relationships with other people.
-They also affect his relationship with His Creator.
+They also affect his relationship with the Creator.
 The person who is hypocritical towards other people is also inclined to be hypocritical when he thinks about Hashem.
 The problem, of course, is that Hashem knows a person’s thoughts and actions, even though the individual would like to believe that he can hide them.

 In the two proverbs that form this segment, Mishlei reminds the wicked that their hypocrisy is not working.
 The only solution is to think and do what is right.
 In the first proverb the focus is on those who bring sacrificial offerings in the Bais Hamikdash, although it could equally apply to any grand gesture or public act that earns him respect and goodwill.

 A sacrifice is effective if it promotes a closer relationship with Hashem.
-Tragically, if it is a hypocritical exercise it does the opposite and so the sacrifice is perceived by Hashem as an abomination.
+Tragically, if it is a hypocritical exercise, it does the opposite and so the sacrifice is perceived by Hashem as an abomination.
 The humble thoughts and tefillos of the individual bringing a sacrifice are his only hope for a welcome reception by Hashem.
 That is what Hashem is looking for.
 The physical act of making the sacrifice becomes secondary.

 If a person insists on pleasing only himself in his choice of thoughts and actions, he should not be surprised to find that his whole way of life is an abomination to Hashem.
-This is exacerbated by by his arrogance in choosing to reject Hashem’s standards and replacing them with his own.
+This is exacerbated by his arrogance in choosing to reject Hashem’s standards and replacing them with his own.

 Mishlei uses the methods of contrasting opposites to emphasize a point.
 Therefore, the wicked person of the second proverb is compared with the opposite extreme.
 The one whose only interest is in doing what is right, despite all the obstacles in his way.
-The seeker of righteousness devotes himself to pleasing Hashem in contrast with the wicked person who wants only to please himself, but devotes himself to misleading other people as well as His Creator.
+The seeker of righteousness devotes himself to pleasing Hashem in contrast to the wicked person who wants only to please himself, but devotes himself to misleading other people as well as His Creator.
 He may be able to fool others, at least for a time, but it goes without saying that Hashem cannot be fooled.

 ח = זֶבַח רְשָׁעִים תּוֹעֲבַת ה‘ וּתְפִלַּת יְשָׁרִים רְצוֹנוֹ

-The sacrificial offering brought by the wicked is an abomination to Hashem;
+(8) The sacrificial offering brought by the wicked is an abomination to Hashem;

-ט = תּוֹעֲבַת ה‘ דֶּרֶךְ רָשָׁע וּמְרַדֵּף צְדָקָה יֶאֱהָב:
+ט = תּוֹעֲבַת ה‘ דֶּרֶךְ רָשָׁע וּמְרַדֵּף צְדָקָה יֶאֱהָב

-The way of a wicked person is an abomination to Hashem;
+(9) The way of a wicked person is an abomination to Hashem;

 The second proverb helps us understand why the reaction of Hashem is so harsh.
 He is angry because the hypocritical sacrifices are only a symptom of the underlying false and arrogant thinking of the wicked person.
 Such thinking underlies all of his behavior patterns and his middos.